 As you perform these exercises, apply the connection breath.
 Inhale to prepare, exhale during exertion, inhale to relax.
 During isometric exercises like plank or dynamic exercises like carries, make sure you keep breathing the entire time.
 Your breathing won’t correlate to reps in the same way as it will for rep-based exercises.

 If you’re looking for guidance in navigating your exercise during pregnancy, I offer 1:1 coaching and consultations.
-Please send me an email to set up a free Meet and Greet to discuss your goals and how I can help you achieve them!
+Please send me a message to set up a free Meet and Greet to discuss your goals and how I can help you achieve them!

 My mission is to make sure that having a baby is not a reason why you can’t do all the things.